This article may contain compensated links. Please read disclaimer for more info.

 40. Hike the Volcanoes of Auvergne

 Auvergne, in the Massif Central, is one of the most beautiful things to see in France, a land of 450 dormant volcanoes spread in the Chaîne des Puys, Monts Dore, Artense, Cézallier, and Monts du Cantal.
-The volcanoes of Auvergne are a paradise for hikers, with long and short trails that suit all levels.
+The Volcanoes of Auvergne are a paradise for hikers, with long and short trails that suit all levels.

 The Auvergne Volcanoes Regional Natural Park is the largest French regional natural park, home to the famous Puy-de-Dome and other stunning volcanos.
 It has unique landscapes but also a beautiful heritage built with volcanic stones and remarkable biodiversity.

-41. A Spa Day at Vichy
+41. A Spa Day in Vichy

 Thanks to the richness of its volcanic soil, the region of Auvergne contains a variety of thermal sources to treat many conditions, also perfect for a quick recovery after a long hike.